skybatchelor/optimising-music-notation/README.md

 ### Debugging the plugin
 If anything in the plugin itself goes wrong, the easiest way to debug is to add `trace` calls.
 Editing the plugin is done through `File -> Plug-ins -> Edit Plug-ins -> Mike (user copy) -> Edit...`.

-If something in the Java executable goes wrong, the error should be propagated through to Sibelius and appear as a MessageBox.
+If something in the Java executable goes wrong, the error should be propagated through to Sibelius and appear as a MessageBox. _This doesn't happen without `run.bat` and appropriate code changes within the `Convert` method_.

 ## Building installers